Study: Stimulant ADHD Medication Relatively Safe and Effective for Older Adults

 - type of medication (stimulants vs. non-stimulants)

-- use of selective serotonin reuptake inhibitor (SSRI) or selective noradrenaline reuptake inhibitor (SNRI)
+- use of selective serotonin reuptake inhibitor (SSRI) or serotonin-norepinephrine reuptake inhibitor (SNRI)

 - use of antihypertensive drugs before starting medicine for ADHD